hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 <br/>
 **The theory**.
 Much like the book and the app, Justin also offers a bunch of contents on music theory, but under a paid model.
 I started reading this and as expected, great explanations, however, for now I'm holding off subscribing because I don't want to feel overwhelmed with too much at once.
-And this in fact brings me to the summary...

 <br/>
 *Verdict*.
 Most definitely recommend.
 However I also encourage you to buy the app, songbook and even theory.
 Not only do they provide a lot of value, it helps support Justin's efforts.